learning-unlimited/ESP-Website/docs/admin/releases/07/README.rst

 - Improved caching on student registration main page

-- Improved documentation of program cap, which will improve performance
+- Documented the fact that setting program cap to 0 will improve performance when no program cap is needed

 - Further improvements to the performance of student schedule generation